Generalized Supergravity Equations for the WZW Model: Introduction

 Later, the GSEs attracted the attention of many researchers interested in this field.
 In \cite{yuho1}, it was shown that the bosonic part of the GSEs can be completely reproduced from the modified double field theory; moreover, when the dilaton has a linear dual-coordinate dependence, the equations of motion of the double field theory lead to the GSEs.
 However, we think that the results presented in \cite{yuho1} have provided positive evidence that superstring theories defined on solutions of the GSEs are Weyl invariant (see, also, \cite{yuho2}).
 Recently, a local counterterm has constructed in \cite{yuho3} that cancels out the Weyl anomaly, and string theory may be consistently defined even in the generalized background.
 In \cite{M.Y.E.Colgain}, it has obtained the non-Abelian T-dual spaces corresponding to some of the Bianchi cosmologies and then have shown that dual backgrounds indeed satisfy the GSEs.
 Additionally, in \cite{hlavaty1} by applying Poisson-Lie T-plurality \cite{vonUnge} on Bianchi cosmologies, it has presented a formula for the vector field $I$ as well as transformation rule for dilaton field.
 Then, it has shown there that plural backgrounds together with the introduced dilaton field and $I$ satisfy the GSEs (see, also, \cite{{hlavaty2},{hlavaty3}}).
 Recently, we have investigated the solutions of the GSEs in three dimensions with the metric of BTZ black hole, in such a way that only the cases with $J = M = 0$ and $J = 0, M \neq 0$ of the BTZ metric satisfied the GSEs \cite{TTMP.eghr}.
 There, we have also shown that the charged black string solution found by Horne and Horowitz \cite{Horowitz1}, which is Abelian T-dual to the BTZ black hole solution, can be considered as a solution for the GSEs.

 The main goal of this paper is to write down the GSEs for the WZW models based on Lie groups.
 After the Introduction section, we give a short review of the GSEs, where necessary formulas are summarized.
 We impose the conditions for vanishing of the one-loop beta function equations to simplify the GSEs for the WZW model.
 Then, we introduce an {\it Ansatz} for the vector field $I$, in such a way that it is proved that the Killing equation ${\cal L}_{_{I}} G_{_{\mu \nu}}=0$ is held.
+Most importantly, a generalized Killing vector is introduced such that the necessary condition for having a solution for the GSEs is that this vector is light-like.
 Finally, we solve the simplified GSEs for the WZW models constructed on real Lie groups up to dimension five.
+Among these models only models built on the $SO(3)$ and $SO(3) \otimes SO(2)$ Lie groups do not admit the GSEs.
+As will be shown, the reason behind this is that these groups do not have light-like vectors.
 We conclude with a final discussion of the results with remarks and perspectives.